maratbn/LoginRequirePress/readme.txt

-  redirect unauthenticated client browsers to the site's login page from any non-feed and non-search-results page upon detecting any login-requiring post, and by hooking-in another special logic into the filter 'posts_results' to filter out all login-requiring posts from all feed page listings and search result page listings.
+  redirect unauthenticated client browsers to the site's login page from any non-feed and non-search-results page upon detecting any login-requiring post, and by hooking-in another special logic into the filter 'posts_results' to filter out all login-requiring posts from all feed page listings, and to protect the titles and contents of login-requiring posts in search result page listings.

 Official project URLs: